UltraNemesis/web2tcp-proxy/README.md

 # web2tcp-proxy
 web2tcp-proxy is a simple bridging proxy application to allow Web applications running the browser to connect to a TCP server through a SockJS/Websocket interface and communicate with it.

-**Warning:** While this software works as far as basic functionality goes, its still at in it a early stage of development and missing several features.
+**Warning:** Note that while the basic functionality works, several features are yet to be implemented.

 ## Build